qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_workflows.rst

    not necessarily fix an issue with the validation of your client identity, and only your client identity's issuer or server administrator can fix the issue.

-You can pre-configure an SSL server configuration by clicking the |signPlus|
+You can pre-configure an SSL server configuration by clicking the |symbologyAdd|
 button.
 Alternatively, you can add a configuration when an SSL error occurs during a connection and you are presented with an **SSL Error** dialog (where the error can be ignored temporarily or saved to the database and ignored):